crissxross/crissxross-angular-site/README.md

 # crissxross

-A site for my creative works and (future) blog - WORK IN PROGRESS
+A site for my creative works, creative archive, practice-based research and (future) blog - WORK IN PROGRESS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.